Free Volunteer Program Planning worksheet

 Creating and communicating the criteria volunteers should follow may seem presumptuous or counterintuitive, considering they're sharing their experience and time for free.
 Nonetheless, sharing your vision and goals with your volunteers ensures everyone is working toward the same outcomes

-If you're looking forward to integrating a successful volunteer program into your organization, driving more focus on goal setting can immensely benefit your program.
+If you're looking forward to integrating a successful volunteer program into your organization, driving more focus on volunteer goal setting can immensely benefit your program.
 This guide explains how to effectively set SMART goals for your volunteer program while providing volunteer goals examples.

 What Are Volunteer Goals?